-Eyeing the Types of Real Estate Available
+Examining the Types of Real Estate Available

-Before you run out and purchase a rental property, you first need to have a good idea of the different types you can own.
+Before you run out and purchase a rental property, you need to have a good idea of the different types you can own.
 Most real estate investors specialize in properties with specific uses.
 Investment properties fall into classifications such as residential, commercial, industrial, and retail.

-For the purpose of this book, I focus only on residential real estate, because the majority of rental real estate is housing, and the basic concepts are easy to understand and master.
+For the purpose of this book, I focus only on residential real estate because the majority of rental real estate is housing, and the basic concepts are easy to understand and master.
 (After you master the basic concepts of residential real estate, you may want to consider other types of property management.)
-The best practices I present here are applicable for these types of residential rental properties:
+The best practices I present throughout this book are applicable for these types of residential rental properties:

-- ✓ Single-family houses and condominiums or townhomes: Most real estate investors start with a rental home, condo, or townhome, because these properties are the easiest ones for most novice landlords to gain experience on.
-They may be located in a community association property where all the common areas are the association's responsibility. - ✓ Duplexes and small multi-family or subdivided houses: This category includes properties with 2 to 4 units but can be up to 15 units.
-Often these properties are the first choice for real estate investors who plan to live in one of the units or want to take the next step up from investing in a single-family rental home or condo. - ✓ Small multi-family apartment buildings: These buildings usually have between 15 and 30 units and are best run with on-site management and regularly scheduled maintenance and contractor visits.

-Medium to large multi-family apartment buildings: These properties are larger buildings that can have 30 or more rental units in a single location with an on-site manager or maintenance staff.
+- ✓ Single-family houses and condominiums or townhomes: Most real estate investors start with a rental home, condo, or townhome because these properties are generally the easiest ones to gain experience on.
+They may be located in a common interest development (CID) or community association where all the common areas are the association's responsibility. - ✓ Duplexes, triplexes, and four-plexes or subdivided houses: This category includes properties with two to four units.
+Often these properties are the first choice for real estate investors who plan to live in one of the units or want to take the next step up from investing in a single-family rental home or condo.
+These properties qualify for favorable financing terms, so they're perfect for the new investor or an investor buying in higher-priced urban markets. - ✓ Medium-sized multi-family apartment buildings: These buildings usually have between 5 and 30 units and are best run with on-site management and regularly scheduled maintenance and contractor visits. - Large, multi-family apartment buildings: These properties are larger buildings that can have 30 or more rental units in a single location, with an on-site manager or maintenance staff.
 Owning one of these properties is the goal for many real estate investors who look forward to being able to hire a professional property manager and just check their bank account for their regular cash distributions.
+(I reveal what to look for in a good professional property manager in Chapter 3.)

 No matter what type of residential real estate you're involved with, you need to understand the basics of property management.
-You must market or staff a property differently depending on its size and location, but many of the fundamentals are the same regardless.
+You must market or staff a property differently depending on its size and location, but many of the fundamentals are the same, regardless.

-Over the course of your tenure as a rental property manager, you're probably going to manage several different types of properties.
+Over the course of your tenure as a property manager, you'll probably manage several different types of properties.
 That's just one of the challenging yet fulfilling aspects of the job.
 For example, you may start out managing single-family rental homes or condos and then see your investments or career progress to larger rental properties.
 Sometimes people in the rental housing business start out as on-site employees for large rental properties, learn the ropes, and later apply that knowledge to become the Donald Trump of rental houses in their area.